mahmoudibrahim29/AutomateX/README.md

 AutomateX is a SOC-focused **Threat Intelligence &amp; IOC Reputation Checker** built with Python and Streamlit.

 pip install -r requirements.txt

+to run the project in your local machine use the following command streamlit run app.py

+and do not forget to add the API key in .env file

 #  AutomateX – Threat Intelligence Platform

 AutomateX is a SOC-focused **Threat Intelligence & IOC Reputation Checker** built with Python and Streamlit.